pellst/imp_msstudio_init/IMProv_msstudio_tut.md

 ![alt text](https://github.com/pellst/imp_msstudio_init/raw/master/xl_imp_images/msst_imp_proj_wizard_step1b_topo.png "Logo Title Text 1")

+Using the Add Proteins wizard screen.
+Select the FASTA or PDB files to add reference sequences.
+This will then show the Name and give the opportunity to customize the Topology by clicking the Manage button under the Topology column for the row with a protein name.

 Project - Add Proteins Topology:

 ![alt text](https://github.com/pellst/imp_msstudio_init/raw/master/xl_imp_images/msst_imp_proj_wizard_step1c_topo.png "Logo Title Text 1")

+The Topology record can be edited to set the start and end of the sequence together with the PDB Offset etc.
+Once you click Ok you will be returned to the Add Proteins wizard screen so that you can do the same for each of the Proteins involved.
+The representation can be adjusted e.g. two structures can be assigned to a single sequence and bead size can be adjusted.
+Once you have completed all the Proteins that you wish to amend.
+You can click the Next button (at the bottom right hand corner of the screen) which will take you to the Add Link Data wizard screen

 Project - Add Link Data [XL, EM ...]:

 ![alt text](https://github.com/pellst/imp_msstudio_init/raw/master/xl_imp_images/msst_imp_proj_wizard_step1d_datafiles.png "Logo Title Text 1")

+Add Link Data wizard screen is where you can add additional data files including Cross-Linking, Hydrogen Exchange, Covalent Labeling and Electron Microscopy.
+These files will be included in their respective folders for the final output that is generated.
+Once you have completed your file selections you can click the Next button (at the bottom right hand corner of the screen).
+This will take you to the Configure IMP wizard screen.

 Project - Configure IMP sampling frames... :

 ![alt text](https://github.com/pellst/imp_msstudio_init/raw/master/xl_imp_images/msst_imp_proj_wizard_step1e_config.png "Logo Title Text 1")

+The Configure IMP wizard screen is where we define the Directory path to export the data files and modeling scripts to.
+We also set the Sampling Frames and States here.
+The Ridgid Body and Super Ridgid Body assignments are available through the pick lists provided.
+The final step is to click the Export button (at the bottom right hand corner of the screen).
+This will produce the folder structure containing the Topology and YAML Config file together with the raw data files that you selected in the wizard steps ( data folder ).
+It also adds a folder with the modeling scripts needed (imp_model) to perform the job run using the python driver script provided.

 Project - Exported directory - data files :